EMMS Nazareth Hospital: 21st century

 In 2001, The EMMS split into two separate organizations, EMMS International and EMMS Nazareth.
-Thompson served as the first CEO of EMMS Nazareth, followed in 2007 Mr. Joseph Maine.
-In that same year, Mr. Elia Abdo became the General Director of the Nazareth Hospital.
-In 2010, Dr. Bishara Bisharat became the head of the hospital.
+Thompson served as the first CEO of EMMS Nazareth, followed in 2007 Joseph Maine.
+In that same year, Elia Abdo became the General Director of the Nazareth Hospital.
+In 2010, Bishara Bisharat became the head of the hospital.
 In 2009, the title "EMMS Nazareth" was replaced with "The Nazareth Trust."
 After almost 150 years, the Nazareth Hospital and nursing school are still operational.

-Today, the hospital continues to expand its practices, led by the head of the hospital, Dr. Fahid Hakeem, Dr Kemal Kem (MD MBBS DCH DRCOG DFFP MRCGP) and a faithful management team.
+Today (2012) the hospital continues to expand its practices, led by the head of the hospital, Fahid Hakeem, Kemal Kem and a management team.
 For example, in October 2012, the hospital opened a pregnancy and childbirth complex in the nearby village of Umm Al-Fahm.
 Nazareth is now home to 250,000 people, and the hospital is equipped with 147 beds and over 500 staff.
 The hospital is now also home to biochemistry and hematology labs, as well as a blood bank.
 The hospital has various departments, including childbirth and gynecology, orthopedic surgery, general surgery, urology, cosmetic surgery, emergency, radiology, cardiology, preterm birth, anesthesia, and research.
 Although it remains Christian in principle, the hospital neither hires nor treats patients preferentially.